Wairarapa Line

 To do:

-• Install cabling for new signals along the line, which increases safety for road and rail users, increases the efficiency of train movements and allows more than one train at a time in the Featherston to Masterton section, enabling a 15-minute peak service.
+• Install cabling for new signals along the line, which increases safety for road and rail users, increases the efficiency of train movements and allows more than one train at a time in the Featherston to Masterton section, enabling a doubling of peak-time services.

 • Complete safety upgrades at the level crossings, including some closures.